-To improve the access and use of the WIOA eligible training provider lists by employers and jobseekers, the labor market information team will also make Illinois workNet even more user-friendly and work with other state agencies to share similar information.
+To improve the access and use of the WIOA eligible training provider lists by employers and job seekers, the labor market information team will also make Illinois workNet even more user-friendly and work with other state agencies to share similar information.

-Activity 5.4: Improve Access and Utilization of Labor Market and Workforce System Information.

-Labor market and career information is currently provided on the Employment Security website through a variety of web-based tools included in the Illinois Virtual Labor Market Information System (VLMI) supported by Geographic Solutions and the Career Information System, which incorporates Illinoisspecific labor market information.
-Through the partnership with the core partners, additional enhancements will improve the current platform and changes will be made through any new technology platform utilized by the state.
+Activity 5.4: Improve Access and Utilization of Labor Market and Workforce System Information Labor market and career information is currently provided on the Employment Security website through a variety of web-based tools included in the Illinois Virtual Labor Market Information (VLMI) System

-Strategy 6: Improved Public-Private Data Infrastructure
+Strategy 6: Improve Public-Private Data Infrastructure

-The Illinois data team, in cooperation with the Interagency Work Group, will expand and improve the Illinois public-private data infrastructure to support the five strategies described above.
+The interagency data team, in cooperation with the Interagency Work Group, will expand and improve the Illinois public-private data infrastructure to support the five strategies described above.
 This requires the integration of labor market information with state education and workforce longitudinal data systems, as well as program and case management systems.

-Activity 6.1: Enhance the State Labor Market Information System.
+Activity 6.1: Enhance the State Labor Market Information System

-The core partners, including Employment Security, will work to enhance the labor market information system to support the five WIOA strategies listed in this Chapter.
+The core partners, including Employment Security, will work to enhance the labor market information system to support the six WIOA strategies listed in this Chapter.

-Activity 6.2 Expand and Improve the State Longitudinal Data System.
+Activity 6.2: Expand and Improve the State Longitudinal Data System